metalogicoder/Sprint-Challenge-Node-Express/Review.md

 Http statuses are a great way to return success or error messages back to the user.

 ## How can we partition our application into sub-applications?
+I believe the main way of partitioning our application would be to use routes such as the one used in the last few days of class.
+Especially when you have to manage data differently whe dealing with seperate resources.
+Creating seperate route files for processes unique to each resource is always a great way yo stay organized.

 ## What is CORS and why do we need it?